Should you use Flat UI Colors in 2025?

 Is Flat UI Colors suitable for beginners?

-It's a real learning accelerator.
+It's a real learning gas pedal.
 By using Flat UI Colors, you naturally integrate design and colorimetry principles without even realizing it.
 You learn the power of harmonious colors by applying them directly, without being overwhelmed by complex theory.
 For quick projects or prototypes, it ensures professional visual consistency.
 It's an excellent springboard for understanding the basics and quickly gaining confidence in your color choices.

 How much does Flat UI Colors cost?